annaspencer/capstoneproject1/README.md

 # Purpose:
 Web app will provide a tool to get to know team members and potential team members by capitalizing on their personality strengths as assessed by IBM's Watson Personality Insights API.
-Managers & Team leaders can use this information to create better placement assessments (interviews), more personalized training for new hires, and build better team relationships and leadership training for current team members.
+Managers & Team leaders can use this information to create better placement assessments (interviews), more personalized training for new hires, build better team relationships and leadership training for current team members.

 # Outline: